-If you have blonde hair, grey hair, or blonde highlights and you don’t use purple shampoo, prepare to have your world rocked.
+If you have blonde hair, gray hair, or blonde highlights and you don’t use purple shampoo, prepare to have your world rocked.
 Don’t be put off by the violet hue – purple shampoo is an absolute must for blonde hair, whether your blonde hair is natural or from the bottle.
 And if you don’t believe us, just check out the purple shampoo before and after photo below!

 Keep reading to learn all about purple and silver shampoo for blonde hair!
 We’ve got all the tips and tricks for how to use this special shampoo for blonde hair without turning your hair a startling shade of violet.
 Plus, we’ll tell you how to find the best purple shampoo for blondes.
 By the end of this article, you’ll be taking your own purple shampoo before and after picture!